 I’ve written other helpful stuff about Wrigley, from the impressive Wrigley Field food menu, to this helpful guide to Wrigley Field parking, and a detailed guide to Wrigley Field seating.
-And here are five of my best Wrigley Field tips for newbies.
+And if you’re serious about saving money on tickets, this post is for you.

-But this page covers all of the important stuff.
+But this Wrigley Field guide covers all of the most important stuff.
 With lots of nice pictures.
 Please support our sponsors using the links below.